Professional Vietnamese translation services in London

 Spoken in up to six tones.
 With no inflections or conjugations.
 And a flexible word order.
-Vietnamese is very different to English.
-Which why all of Asian Absolute’s Vietnamese translation services in London, the rest of the UK and around the world are delivered by highly experienced native language linguists.
+Vietnamese is very different from English.
+That’s why all of Asian Absolute’s Vietnamese translation services are delivered by highly experienced native language linguists.

 Because only a native speaker can recreate the clear, flowing message of your document from English into Vietnamese.
 Or vice versa.
 This takes care.
 Precision.
 A profound awareness of cultural differences.
-And for many projects the freedom to use the more creative approach to translation known as transcreation.
+And for many projects, the freedom to use a more creative approach to translation is known as transcreation.

 Whether you’re targeting the 75 million people who speak the language in Vietnam itself.
-The sizeable Vietnamese communities in the UK, Europe or the US.
+The sizeable Vietnamese communities are in the UK, Europe, and the US.
 Or you’re a Vietnamese-speaking business targeting an English-speaking market abroad.
 In-depth knowledge of the local culture is vital.

 Of course, expertise in your particular field is very important too…